MicrosoftDocs/dynamics-365-ai/ai-docs/sales/connect-a-sequence-to-records.md

     In this example, we select **Leads**.
     > [!div class="mx-imgBorder"]
     > ![Lead view](media/sequence-connect-lead-view.png "Lead view")
 4. Select the records to which you want to connect the sequence.
-In this example, we select **Nancy Anderson** and **Maria Campbell**.
+In this example, we select **Sharon Thonpson** and **Christopher Anderson**.
     > [!div class="mx-imgBorder"]
     > ![Select leads to connect the sequence to](media/sequence-select-leads-connect-sequence.png "Select leads to connect the sequence to")